melaniesigrid/Montecasino_Restaurant/README.md

-# Corporación Montecasino Webpage (In Progress...)
+# Grupo Montecasino Webpage (In Progress...)

 > A webpage for Corporación Montecasino, an event venue, restaurant and hotel.
-My first project as a freelance web developer.
+My first project as a freelance web designer and developer.

 ![screenshot](./preliminary-screenshot.png)